Equivariant Structure on Smash Powers

-Since small colimits can be chosen functorially, any category with finite coproducts is tensored over $\Fin$.
+\begin{remark} Since small colimits can be chosen functorially, any category with finite coproducts is tensored (c.f.~Definition~\ref{tenscotens}) over $\Fin$.
 In particular, the coproduct in $\comC$ is $\otimes$, which can easily cause a conflict of notation.
 Hence we retain the notation $c^{\otimes S}$ (or $\bigotimes_S c$) for this coproduct indexed over the finite set $S$, and let this be our {\em choice} of tensor.

 In our applications, $\cC$ is cocomplete and closed.
 Then we can extend $\Fin\times\comC\to\comC$ to a functor (strong monoidal in each variable)